9th International Workshop on Plan 914 — 19th June 2020

 The best way to get there by plane is to fly into Pearson International Airport (YYZ), and take Airways Transit to get to the university.

 The University of Waterloo has a number of nearby options.
-The most convenient and affordable is the on campus housing For those who want more luxury, there are a number of nearby alternatives.
+We've got a group rate for the on campus housing, which is both convenient and affordable.
+For those who want more luxury, there are a number of nearby alternatives.

 Some attendees will need visas.
 To check, look here.
 Letters of invitation will be available by request.